What Are the Differences Between State and Federal Charges?

 Paul: That is very unlikely; only if you are unfortunately stopped on federal property.
 I represented an individual who got a DUI as he was driving to the veteran’s hospital to visit an aging relative.
 He had something to drink and he was stopped on the grounds.
 So that is a federal case because it is on federal property.

 But, let’s consider your run of the mill DUI or someone stopped and found to have a personal use quantity of marijuana in the car.
-Those types of cases will always be prosecuted at the city, county or state level rather than the federal level.
+Those types of cases will almost always be prosecuted at the city, county or state level rather than the federal level.

 Interviewer: What about Internet or phone related crimes?
 You are crossing state boundaries in a way, but in a way you are not.
 How is that viewed by authority?